 Rhino’s Beef™ Beating the Odds – 158,793 to 1

 We breed to enhance overall efficiency, efficiency on grass, meat tenderness, manageability, and calving ease in grass-fed Angus cows.
 Value assessments for our breeding stock is based, in part, on genomic testing.
 (These are not genetic tests and are not useful for genetic modification.
 Rather, these tests examines molecular patterns in sires and dams that anticipate particular traits in offspring, serving as a guide in selecting breeding stock.)

-Our two herd bulls’, Doc’s and Little Boy’s, contribution to progeny according to genetic testing (Zoetis Molecular Value Prediction (MVP)) :
+Our two herd bulls’, Doc’s and Little Boy’s, contribution to progeny according to Zoetis Molecular Value Prediction (MVP).

 Calving Ease Direct (CED): Doc, easiest 8% rank —— Little Boy, easiest 34% rank —- CED quantifies genetic likelihood of unassisted births in first-calf heifers sired by the bull tested.

 Calving Ease Maternal (CEM): Doc, easiest 17% rank —– Little Boy, easiest 28% rank —- CEM quantifies genetic likelihood of unassisted births in first-calf heifers whose parent was the bull tested.

 Docility (DOC): Doc, most manageable 10% rank —– Little Boy, most manageable 7% rank —— Docility quantifies likelihood of acceptable (calm) versus unacceptable (wild) temperament of offspring.
 More manageable dispositions are predicted by top rankings.